natchayal/Drinking-Water-Database/README.md

 ### Drinking Water Regulations
 * <u>How EPA Regulates Drinking Water Contaminants</u>: https://www.epa.gov/sdwa/how-epa-regulates-drinking-water-contaminants
-* <u>MCL Table</u>: https://www.epa.gov/ground-water-and-drinking-water/national-primary-drinking-water-regulation-table
+* <u>National Primary Drinking Water Regulation Table</u>: https://www.epa.gov/ground-water-and-drinking-water/national-primary-drinking-water-regulation-table (A table of drinking water MCLs)

 **<u>SDWA Rules and enforcement dates</u>**: contains drinking water rule pages which states the enforcement dates of each rule grouped by contaminant type.
-- <u>Summary</u>: The EPA regulates over 90 contaminants in drinking water, setting limits to protect health and ensure water systems can comply using current technology.
+- **<u>Summary</u>**: The EPA regulates over 90 contaminants in drinking water, setting limits to protect health and ensure water systems can comply using current technology.
 The Safe Drinking Water Act allows states to enforce their own standards, provided they are as strict as the EPA's.
-	- <u>NPDWR DW Regulations</u>: https://www.epa.gov/ground-water-and-drinking-water/national-primary-drinking-water-regulations
- 	- <u>NPDWR GW and DW Regulations</u>: https://www.epa.gov/dwreginfo/drinking-water-regulations
+    - <u>NPDWR Groundwater and Drinking Water Regulations</u>: https://www.epa.gov/ground-water-and-drinking-water/national-primary-drinking-water-regulations
+    - <u>Regulation Timeline under the SDWA</u>: https://www.epa.gov/sdwa/regulation-timeline-contaminants-regulated-under-safe-drinking-water-act <br />
         - Some SDWA rule names and enforcement dates: Arsenic, Arsenic Rule (2006); GWR, Ground Water Rule (2009); IESW, Interim Enhanced SurfaceWater Treatment Rule(2002); LCR, Lead and Copper Rule (1992); LT1ESW, Long Term 1 Enhanced Surface Water Treatment Rule (2005); NIPDWR, National Interim Primary Drinking Water Regulations (1977); Phase I Rule (1989); Phase II Rule (1992); PhaseV Rule (1994); Radionuclides, Radionuclides Rule (2003); RLCR, Revised Lead and Copper Rule (2007); RTCR, Revised Total Coliform Rule (2016); Stage 1 DBPs, Stage 1 Disinfectants and Disinfection By-productsRule (2002–2004); Stage 2 DBPs, Stage 2 Disinfectants and Disinfection By-products Rule (2012–2013); SWTR, Surface Water Treatment Rule (1993); TCR, Total Coliform Rule (1990); and Trihalomethanes, Total Trihalomethanes (1981–1983).
-    	- <u>Regulation Timeline under the SDWA</u>: https://www.epa.gov/sdwa/regulation-timeline-contaminants-regulated-under-safe-drinking-water-act <br />
-    - Two important dates: When the EPA adopts a new standard for contaminants in drinking water, such as reducing the arsenic MCL from 50 ppb to 10 ppb on January 22, 2001, it also sets a compliance deadline for water utilities, which, in this case, was January 23, 2006.
+    - Two *important dates* to note: When the EPA adopts a new standard for contaminants in drinking water, such as reducing the arsenic MCL from 50 ppb to 10 ppb on January 22, 2001, it also sets a compliance deadline for water utilities, which, in this case, was January 23, 2006.
 This gives utilities time to adjust their systems to meet the new requirements.
 When performing timeseries analysis, must decide on which of the two dates to use.
    - Every five years EPA reviews the list of contaminants, largely based on the Contaminant Candidate List (CCL), then list and collect monitoring data for up to 30 contaminants (UCMR), then determine whether at least five need a drinking water standard (Regulatory Determinations), if yes, then develop or revise the drinking water standard (Regulation Devlopment), then collect Six-Year Review data review and decide whether to revise the standard (SYR).

 **<u>More readings</u>**: